-- Agreement between the Republic of Croatia and the Republic of Latvia on cooperation in combating terrorism, illicit trafficking in narcotic drugs, and organised crime, signed at Zagreb on 23 February 2001/ ratified and published in the OG/ IT No. 11/03/ - Agreement on co-operation between the Government of the Republic of Croatia and the Government of the Republic of Hungary in combating terrorism, illicit trafficking in narcotic drugs and drug abuse, as well as organised crime, signed at Zagreb on 9 February 1992 / ratified and published in the OG/ IT No. 10/93/ - Agreement on co-operation between the Government of the Republic of Croatia and the Government of the Republic of Macedonia in combating illicit international trafficking in narcotic drugs and psychotropic substances, international terrorism and organised crime, signed at Zagreb on 12 April 1996/ ratified and published in the OG/ IT No. 3/97/ Agreement between the Government of the Republic of Croatia and the Government of the Republic of Moldova on co-operation in combating organised crime, illicit trafficking in narcotic drugs and psychotropic substances, terrorism as well as other kinds of serious crime signed at Chişinău on 16 February 2006 - Agreement between the Government of the Republic of Croatia and the Government of Romania on co-operation in combating terrorism, organised crime, illicit trafficking in narcotic drugs and psychotropic substances, as well as other kinds of illegal activities, signed at Zagreb on 30 September 2000 / ratified and published in the OG/ IT No. 06/02/// - Agreement between the Government of the Republic of Croatia and the Government of the Slovak Republic on co-operation in combating organised crime, signed at Bratislava on 30 November 2000 / ratified and published in the OG/ IT No. 5/01/// - Agreement on co-operation between the Government of the Republic of Croatia and the Government of the Republic of Slovenia in combating terrorism, illicit trafficking in narcotic drugs and drug abuse, as well as organised crime, signed at Zagreb on 4 June 1993/ ratified and published in the OG/ IT No. 13/93/ - Agreement between the Government of the Republic of Croatia and the Government of the Federal Republic of Yugoslavia on co-operation in combating organised crime, trafficking in narcotic drugs, psychotropic substances and precursors, terrorism and other serious criminal offences, signed at Belgrade on 8 May 2002/ ratified and published in the OG/ IT No. 3/03/ - Agreement between the Government of the Republic of Croatia and the Government of the Democratic Socialist Republic of Sri Lanka on co-operation in combating illicit international trafficking in narcotic drugs and psychotropic substances, international terrorism and organised crime, signed at Colombo on 7 May 2001/ ratified and published in the OG/IT No. 4/02/ - Agreement between the Government of the Republic of Croatia and the Government of the Kingdom of Sweden on co-operation in combating crime, signed at Zagreb on 3 October 2005 / ratified and published in the OG/ IT No. 9/06 / - Agreement between the Government of the Republic of Croatia and the Government of the Republic of Turkey on co-operation in combating international trafficking in narcotic drugs and psychotropic substances, international terrorism and organised crime, signed at Ankara on 7 November 1995 / ratified and published in the OG/ IT No. 7/96/// - Agreement on co-operation between the Government of the Republic of Croatia and the Government of Ukraine in combating terrorism, trafficking in narcotic drugs and
+- Agreement between the Republic of Croatia and the Republic of Latvia on cooperation in combating terrorism, illicit trafficking in narcotic drugs, and organised crime, signed at Zagreb on 23 February 2001\/ ratified and published in the OG/ IT No. 11/03/\; - Agreement on co-operation between the Government of the Republic of Croatia and the Government of the Republic of Hungary in combating terrorism, illicit trafficking in narcotic drugs and drug abuse, as well as organised crime, signed at Zagreb on 9 February 1992 \/ ratified and published in the OG/ IT No. 10/93/\; - Agreement on co-operation between the Government of the Republic of Croatia and the Government of the Republic of Macedonia in combating illicit international trafficking in narcotic drugs and psychotropic substances, international terrorism and organised crime, signed at Zagreb on 12 April 1996\/ ratified and published in the OG/ IT No. 3/97/\ - Agreement between the Government of the Republic of Croatia and the Government of the Republic of Moldova on co-operation in combating organised crime, illicit trafficking in narcotic drugs and psychotropic substances, terrorism as well as other kinds of serious crime signed at Chisinau on 16 February 2006; - Agreement between the Government of the Republic of Croatia and the Government of Romania on co-operation in combating terrorism, organised crime, illicit trafficking in narcotic drugs and psychotropic substances, as well as other kinds of illegal activities, signed at Zagreb on 30 September 2000\ / ratified and published in the OG/ IT No. 06/02/\//; - Agreement between the Government of the Republic of Croatia and the Government of the Slovak Republic on co-operation in combating organised crime, signed at Bratislava on 30 November 2000\/ ratified and published in the OG/ IT No. 5/01/\\//\; - Agreement on co-operation between the Government of the Republic of Croatia and the Government of the Republic of Slovenia in combating terrorism, illicit trafficking in narcotic drugs and drug abuse, as well as organised crime, signed at Zagreb on 4 June 1993\/ ratified and published in the OG/ IT No. 13/93/\; - Agreement between the Government of the Republic of Croatia and the Government of the Kingdom of Sweden on co-operation in combating crime, signed at Zagreb on 3 October 2005 \/ ratified and published in the OG/ IT No. 9/06 /\; - Memorandum of Understanding on co-operation in combating serious crime, organised crime, trafficking in narcotic drugs, trafficking in persons, trade in human beings, international terrorism and related issues of mutual concern concluded between the Croatian Ministry of the Interior, Ministry of Finance and Public Attorney's Office on one side, and the representatives of the Police Administration of Great Britain and Northern Ireland on the other, signed at Zagreb on 1 March 2002\/ ratified and published in the OG/ IT No. 11/02/\.